flathub/flathub/README.md

 It currently supports:

-- LV2 as a `org.freedesktop.LinuxAudio.Lv2Plugin` extension.
+- LV2 as a `org.freedesktop.LinuxAudio.Lv2Plugins` extension.
-- DSSI as a `org.freedesktop.LinuxAudio.DssiPlugin` extension.
+- DSSI as a `org.freedesktop.LinuxAudio.DssiPlugins` extension.
-- LADSPA as a `org.freedesktop.LinuxAudio.LadspaPlugin` extension.
+- LADSPA as a `org.freedesktop.LinuxAudio.LadspaPlugins` extension.
-- VST (Linux) as a `org.freedesktop.LinuxAudio.VstPlugin` extension.
+- VST (Linux) as a `org.freedesktop.LinuxAudio.VstPlugins` extension.
-- VST3 as a `org.freedesktop.LinuxAudio.Vst3Plugin` extension.
+- VST3 as a `org.freedesktop.LinuxAudio.Vst3Plugins` extension.

 Content
 -------

-The base app only provide the following to build plugins:

-- `lv2`
-- `dssi`

-LADSPA and VST don't need this, and some LV2 plugins don't need either.
+This is empty, it only provide the needed declaration for the extension points.

 Application using audio plugins
 -------------------------------